Anurag-30/gradle-demo/README.md

 # gradle-demo

-This is a sample gradle project to demonstrate shared libraries conce
+This is a sample gradle project to demonstrate shared libraries concept of jenkins

+1. The